TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Project Proposal.md

 * The robotic arm cannot make moves for the first player except when removing pieces from the board.
 * Does not include voice recognition functionality.

-*Chessnut Move [3]: An advanced robotic chessboard featuring integrated voice command support, offline AI gameplay, and connectivity with Chess.com.
-Priced at $899.99, it provides one of the most interactive experiences currently available.
+*Chessnut Move: An advanced robotic chessboard featuring integrated voice command support, offline AI gameplay, and connectivity with Chess.com.
+Priced at $899.99, it provides one of the most interactive experiences currently available.[4]

 Cons:
 * Pieces occasionally collide during automated movement.
 * The design relies on each piece containing its own robotic base, which significantly increases cost.
 * Oversized piece bases reduce aesthetic appeal and make the board feel crowded.

-*GoChess Mini [4]: A compact and lightweight smart chessboard featuring illuminated path indicators for piece movement, Bluetooth connectivity, adjustable AI difficulty, and Chess.com integration.
-Priced at $249.95 and weighing 6.6 pounds, it offers an affordable entry point into smart chessboards.
+*GoChess Mini: A compact and lightweight smart chessboard featuring illuminated path indicators for piece movement, Bluetooth connectivity, adjustable AI difficulty, and Chess.com integration.
+Priced at $249.95 and weighing 6.6 pounds, it offers an affordable entry point into smart chessboards.[8]

 Cons:
 * Battery-powered system requires two hours to fully charge, supporting up to 100 hours of playtime (reduced to about five hours when lights are enabled).